Kerilk/THAPI-Tutorial/Tracing-Summit-2023/slides.md

 ---
-title: 'Tracing Heterogeneous Programing Models with LTTng and Babeltrace'
+title: 'Tracing Heterogeneous Programming Models with LTTng and Babeltrace'

 author:
 - Aurelio A. Vivas Meza